 I know that you have a Facebook page or a Twitter account to promote your nonprofit activities, but what you really need to back these social media accounts up is a social media strategy for nonprofits such as yourself.

 Social media in the nonprofit world goes beyond just garnering subscribers!

 It is all about following the right social media marketing strategy.

 1. Develop the right social media strategy for non-profits

 Engaging with new supporters on social media has never felt this challenging due to the enormous amount of distractions that we see on social media pages.
 Such distractions prevent you from keeping your cause at the top of your target’s news feeds.

 To tackle this challenge, we’ll discuss ideal social media marketing practices for your nonprofit organization.
 Eight tips mentioned here are exclusive to nonprofits, making this the right strategic guide for nonprofits.

-- Align your social media goals with nonprofit goals
+2. Align your social media strategy with your nonprofit goals

-A well-defined mission and objective are one of the prerequisites for an effective social media strategy.
+A well-defined mission and objective are prerequisites for an effective social media strategy for non-profits.